 Rob Walton is from Scunthorpe, and now lives in Whitley Bay.
 His poems, flash fictions and short stories for adults and children have appeared in various anthologies and magazines.
-He is currently editing his first collection.
-His publishers include the Emma Press, Bloomsbury, Frances Lincoln, Harper Collins, Butcher’s Dog, Smith/Doorstop, Dunlin Press, Dostoyevsky Wannabe and Arachne Press.
+He is currently editing his first fiction collection.
+His publishers include the Emma Press, Bloomsbury, Frances Lincoln, Harper Collins, Butcher’s Dog, Smith/Doorstop, Dunlin Press, Dostoyevsky Wannabe, Candlestick Press, Strix and, of course, Arachne Press.
 He has also written scripts, a pathway and columns for Scunthorpe United’s matchday magazine.
 He sometimes tweets @anicelad.

 Rob’s stories for Stations, Yellow Tulips, and Lenny Bolton Changes Trains are set at New Cross and Whitechapel.
 They concern an awkward not-quite-love triangle, and an exhibition that defies the boundaries of a gallery.

-Rob’s story for Time and Tide, Solstice Shorts Festival 2019, The Dowager Duchess of Berwick-upon-Tweed May or May Not be Bottling It, will be performed at Lisbon and Maryport, and published in the Time and Tide anthology.
+Rob’s story for Time and Tide, Solstice Shorts Festival 2019, The Dowager Duchess of Berwick-upon-Tweed May or May Not be Bottling It, was performed at Lisbon and Maryport, and published in the Time and Tide anthology.